Inspired Atletico ease past Chelsea to set up Madrid final

 LONDON Atletico Madrid produced an inspired display of counter-attacking football to beat Chelsea 3-1 in the Champions League semi-final second leg on Wednesday and set up an all-Spanish final against city rivals Real.

-Goals from Adrian Lopez, a penalty from Diego Costa and the killer third from Arda Turan 18 minutes from time gave Atletico a 3-1 aggregate victory after last week's goalless draw in Madrid to send them into the final of Europe's elite competition for the first time since 1974.
+Goals from Adrian Lopez, a penalty from Diego Costa and Arda Turan gave Atletico a 3-1 aggregate victory after last week's goalless draw in Madrid and put them into the final of Europe's elite competition for the first time since 1974.

-There was nothing lucky about Atletico's win.
-They looked hungrier for the ball, were quicker in the tackle and sharper all over the field as Chelsea visibly wilted.

-Chelsea's opening goal seemed to inspire the visitors more than it did the home side whose supporters were left in stunned silence as their team capitulated.

-It came after Willian turned his marker wide on the right before Azpilicueta, playing in an unfamiliar midfield role, set up the chance for Torres who clipped the ball home via a deflection off Mario Suarez.
+Chelsea midfielder Willian started the move that led to the opening goal and turned his marker wide on the right before Cesar Azpilicueta, playing in an unfamiliar midfield role, set up the chance for Torres who clipped the ball home via a deflection off Mario Suarez.

-Torres started as Chelsea's lone striker but although they finished with three strikers on the field after Samuel Eto'o and Demba Ba were brought on, they looked impotent in front of goal.

-Atletico took advantage of poor Chelsea defending for the equaliser a minute before halftime when the home team failed to clear a floated cross from former Chelsea midfielder Tiago to the unmarked Juanfran who stole in at the far post.
+Atletico took advantage of poor defending for the equaliser a minute before halftime when the home team failed to clear a floated cross from Thiago to the unmarked Juanfran who stole in at the far post.

 He crossed for Adrian Lopez whose shot bounced down on its way into the net.

-Atletico, who held the away goal advantage with the score at 1-1, refused to sit back and were rewarded after an hour when Eto'o, who had replaced Ashley Cole only six minutes earlier, fouled Diego Costa to concede a penalty after an hour.
+Veteran Chelsea goalkeeper Mark Schwarzer rolled back the years at the start of the second half with a stunning two-handed reflex save from Turan who took advantage of more poor defending to rifle in a blistering angled shot.
+Atletico, who held the away goal advantage with the score at 1-1, refused to sit back and were rewarded after an hour when Samuel Eto'o, who had replaced Ashley Cole, fouled Costa to concede a penalty.

-The Brazilian-born newly-capped Spain international was shown a yellow card by referee Nicola Rizzoli for taking too long to settle the ball then making a mark on the turf with his boot before taking the kick.

-But despite that delay, he showed nerves of steel and blasted the ball past Schwarzer to make it 2-1 before Turan sealed a glorious victory as Chelsea's dream of a third appearance in the Champions League final in seven years were left in tatters.
+Costa blasted the ball past Schwarzer to make it 2-1 before Turan sealed a glorious victory with the third goal as Chelsea collapsed at the back.

+David Luiz hit the post for Chelsea but they were totally outplayed in the second half and Atletico ran out deserved winners.

-"The game until a certain minute was very equal," Mourinho told Sky Sports.
+"The game until a certain minute was very equal," Chelsea manager Jose Mourinho told Sky Sports.

 (Editing by Ed Osmond)